 Can prospective workers apply for a visa under the GSC DAMA independently?

-No. DAMA is an employer-sponsored visa program which comes under the TSS (Temporary Skill Shortage) Subclass 482 visa or the SESR (Skilled Employer Sponsored Regional (Provisional) Subclass 494 visa.
+No. DAMA is an employer-sponsored visa program which comes under the Skills in Drmand visa (subclass 482) or the SESR (Skilled Employer Sponsored Regional (Provisional) Subclass 494 visa.
 Businesses must apply to the GSC DAR to access the GSC DAMA for the Approved Occupations, concessions and number of Overseas Workers they require.

 If the business is endorsed by the DAR and if the Australian Government signs a labour agreement with the business, they can then submit nomination applications for the appropriately skilled workers they have identified.